dogaegeozden/ColoredMarkersApp/README.md

 ---

-# Welcome to CSS Color Markers 🎨✨
+# Welcome to CSS Colored Markers 🎨✨

-The CSS Color Markers app offers a delightful collection of colorful markers created purely with CSS.
+The CSS Colored Markers app offers a delightful collection of colorful markers created purely with CSS.
 Dive into a world of creativity and explore the vibrant hues of these markers!

 ## Markers Collection